» PostgreSQL Requirements for Terraform Enterprise

 To use an external PostgreSQL database with Terraform Enterprise, the following requirements must be met:

-- The PostgreSQL Server version must be
+- The PostgreSQL server version must be one of the following:

 - A PostgreSQL user must be created with the following permissions on the database: